Russ-Holloway/CoPPA-Stop-Search-Reasonable-Grounds/docs/PDS-COMPLIANCE-GUIDE.md

 # PDS Naming Compliance and Deployment Validation Guide

-This guide explains how CoPPA ensures 100% compliance with the 58 PDS (Police Digital Service) naming policies enforced in Azure Government tenants.
+This guide explains how CoPA ensures 100% compliance with the 58 PDS (Police Digital Service) naming policies enforced in Azure Government tenants.

 ## 🎯 Overview